-Under the terms of the 2014 Equity Incentive Plan ("2014 EIP"), we may grant stock options, restricted stock awards ("RSAs") and RSUs to employees, directors, consultants and other service providers.
-As of September 30, 2018, a total of 10,540,933 shares of common stock were reserved for issuance under the 2014 EIP, of which 3,457,163 shares were available for future grant and 7,083,770 shares were subject to outstanding options and RSUs.
+Under the terms of the 2014 Equity Incentive Plan, as amended ("2014 EIP"), we may grant stock options, restricted stock awards ("RSAs") and RSUs to employees, directors, consultants and other service providers.
+RSUs typically require settlement by the earlier of seven to ten years from the date of grant or the service termination (or, for RSUs granted prior to February 2014, two years following the service termination date).
+Stock options are granted at prices no less than 100% of the estimated fair value of the shares on the date of grant as determined by the board of directors, provided, however, that the exercise price of an option granted to a 10% shareholder cannot be less than 110% of the estimated fair value of the shares on the date of grant.
+Options granted to employees and non-employees generally vest over four years and expire in seven to ten years.
+As of March 31, 2019, a total of 12,251,242 shares of common stock were reserved for issuance under the 2014 EIP, of which 4,188,091 shares were available for future grant and 8,063,151 shares were subject to outstanding options and RSUs.

-In February 2018, we adopted the 2018 Inducement Plan ("2018 IP"), under which we may grant options, stock appreciation rights, RSAs and RSUs to new employees.
-As of September 30, 2018, 1,250,000 shares of common stock were reserved for issuance under the 2018 IP, of which 720,000 shares were available for future grant and 530,000 shares were subject to outstanding options and RSUs.
+In February 2018, we adopted the 2018 Inducement Plan ("Inducement Plan"), under which we may grant options, stock appreciation rights, RSAs and RSUs to new employees.
+As of March 31, 2019, 1,250,000 shares of common stock were reserved for issuance under the Inducement Plan, of which 720,000 shares were available for future grant and 530,000 shares were subject to outstanding options and RSUs.